Imaginative Teaching Resources & Inspirational Career Ideas from the Chilled Food Industry

 Easter is one of our favourite times of year and so we’ve put together some eggs-citing food science egg-speriments to try at home, or in the classroom.
 And guess what they’re all based on…..?

 Prepared with all the right ingredients and egg-quipment our young scientists Morgan and Tilly got cracking…that’s the last of the puns!
-Starting with floating eggs.
+Starting with green eggs.

 Eggs – can float and sink!